aileencluo/aileencluo.github.io/research.md

 <p class="subdesc">This paper challenges the “preformation” theory of the categories, which holds that the categories are fixed and determinate because they stem from preformed dispositions or “germs” within the mind.
 Instead, I propose that the categories are acquired through the justified use of our own understanding, in accordance with what I identify as an epistemic principle of cognition.
 This interpretation illuminates Kant’s anti-nativist stance, clarifies his crucial break from the rationalist tradition, and highlights the crucial role of epistemic agency in human cognition.</p>

 <div class="subhead">4.
 “Kant on Epistemic Luck” (in progress)</div>
 <p class="subdesc">This paper addresses the relatively neglected problem of epistemic luck in Kant, arguing that it poses a deeper challenge than moral luck because truth, unlike moral worth, depends on an external success condition beyond the agent’s control.
-I propose that for Kant, epistemic luck exposes the inevitable gap between the empirical standpoint of contingency and the noumenal standpoint of rational agency.
+I propose that for Kant, epistemic luck exposes an inevitable gap between the empirical standpoint of contingency and the noumenal standpoint of rational agency.
 Yet this gap is precisely where epistemic responsibility, critique, and self-correction could arise.</p>

 <!-- ===== History and Philosophy of Psychology ===== -->